chtoetakoe/UTOPIA/README.md

 ## 💡 Project Overview

-**UTOPIA** is a student-centered initiative born out of a semester-long **Product Development for Software Engineers** course.
+**UTOPIA** is a student-centered initiative born out of the semester-long **Product Development for Software Engineers** course at KIU.
-Our mission: **help students overcome isolation, anxiety, and burnout** by creating a safe, peer-driven support space inside their daily university life.
+Our mission: **help students overcome isolation, anxiety, and burnout** by creating a safe, peer-driven support space within their everyday campus life.

 ---